OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 Review the source code to understand the application and identify how it handles different types of errors (IPC communications, remote services invocation, etc.).
 Here are some examples of things to check at this stage:

-- Make sure that the application uses a well-designed and unified scheme to [handle exceptions](https://www.securecoding.cert.org/confluence/pages/viewpage.action?pageId=18581047 "Exceptional Behavior (ERR)").
+- Make sure that the application uses a well-designed and unified scheme to [handle exceptions](https://www.securecoding.cert.org/confluence/pages/viewpage.action?pageId=18581047).
 - Plan for standard `RuntimeException`s (e.g.`NullPointerException`, `IndexOutOfBoundsException`, `ActivityNotFoundException`, `CancellationException`, `SQLException`) by creating proper null checks, bound checks, and the like.
-An [overview of the available subclasses of `RuntimeException`](https://developer.android.com/reference/java/lang/RuntimeException.html "Runtime Exception Class") can be found in the Android developer documentation.
+An [overview of the available subclasses of `RuntimeException`](https://developer.android.com/reference/java/lang/RuntimeException.html) can be found in the Android developer documentation.
 A child of `RuntimeException` should be thrown intentionally, and the intent should be handled by the calling method.
 - Make sure that for every non-runtime `Throwable` there's a proper catch handler, which ends up handling the actual exception properly.
 - When an exception is thrown, make sure that the application has centralized handlers for exceptions that cause similar behavior.
 This can be a static class.
 For exceptions specific to the method, provide specific catch blocks.
 - Make sure that the application doesn't expose sensitive information while handling exceptions in its UI or log-statements.
 Ensure that exceptions are still verbose enough to explain the issue to the user.